Sonal-Gond/AI-Powered-Customer-Support-Assistant/README.md

 Integrate Messaging Platform (Optional)

-To connect with:
-Telegram (use flowbridge or other thirsd party)
+-> Telegram (use flowbridge or other thirsd party)

-WhatsApp (using twillio sandbox or other third party )
+-> WhatsApp (using twillio sandbox or other third party )

-Web Chat :
+-> Web Chat :
   - goto voiceflow project -> interfaces -> copy the code -> paste the code inside website html code before </body> tag